Will-Helliwell/Recipy/README.md

 This repository is cloned from the original group project, allowing me to make changes and alter the databases in isolation.

-Original contributors - Zeen Lam, Lisa Bardelli, AJ Montgomery, Simon Piper.
+Other contributors - Zeen Lam, Lisa Bardelli, AJ Montgomery, Simon Piper.

 ## **Links to Repositories**